 The honest summary: HubSpot makes sense for businesses with a genuine need for an integrated platform across multiple customer-facing functions, and a budget to match.
 It does not make sense for most small businesses that primarily need a CRM, a pipeline, and basic email marketing.

-What most SMEs actually need and what costs less
+What do most SMEs actually need, and what costs less?

-In my experience advising SMEs on software selection, the majority of businesses that come to me on HubSpot are using about 30% of what they are paying for.
+In our experience advising SMEs on software selection, the majority of businesses that come to us on HubSpot are using about 30% of what they are paying for.
 They need contact management, a pipeline, email marketing, and some basic automation.
 They do not need all six Hubs.

 For those use cases, there are tools that cover the requirement at significantly lower cost.

 Capsule CRM is particularly well-suited to UK SMEs that need a clean, focused CRM without the complexity.
 It handles contact management, pipeline tracking, email integration, and task management well.
-Pricing starts at around £18 per user per month on the Growth plan.
+Pricing starts at £14 per user per month on annual billing for the Starter plan (£27 for Growth), and crucially Capsule bills in pounds, so there is no currency risk.
 It does not have HubSpot’s marketing automation depth, but paired with a dedicated email marketing tool like Transpond (built by the Capsule team), most SMEs have everything they need for well under £50 per month for a small team.
+For a worked example of what this switch looks like in practice, a B2B video marketing agency cut their CRM costs by 60% moving from HubSpot to Capsule while keeping their complete contact and activity history.

 Pipedrive is a strong choice for sales-led businesses.
-It is pipeline-first, intuitive for sales teams, and starts at around £12.50 per user per month.
+It is pipeline-first, intuitive for sales teams, and starts at around $14 per seat per month on annual billing.
+Note that Pipedrive bills UK customers in US dollars, so the pound cost moves with the exchange rate, and our Pipedrive pricing breakdown covers what a team actually pays once add-ons stack up.
 It lacks native marketing automation but integrates cleanly with tools that provide it.

 Zoho CRM covers significantly more ground at a lower price point than HubSpot.
 The tradeoff is a steeper learning curve and an interface that takes some investment to configure well.
 For businesses comfortable with that, it is excellent value.